 Rock Harbor Grill in Orleans is a new local favorite and is across the street from Hot Chocolate Sparrow which is great for coffee and sweets (and ice drinks).

 most will require reservations

 This is a local favorite and for good reason!
 A unique, eclectic menu with an emphasis on local seafood is changed seasonally.
 Preparations are simple, elegant and always fresh.
 Open most of the year now.
-During the busy summer months the wait can be up to 2 hours (Reservations not taken).
-Perhaps place your name on the list and drive to the Bay to see the sunset.
+No reservations taken.

 15 Lecount Rd South Wellfleet, MA (508) 349-1600 (Pastries & Dinner)